-BUS345 Operations Management 3 Credits
+BUS345 Operations Management

 This course is a study of the management of operations, incorporating decision-making techniques used in operations management.
 Topics include the practical applications to product design and process selection, design of facilities and jobs, and supply chain management.
 Methods for developing and analyzing standards, measures, and processes are also discussed.
-Other topics incorporate an overview of inventory concepts, Total Quality Management including an ISO9000 overview, and business operations reengineering.

-Prerequisites: BUS100 or BUS220 and TEC103 or another college-level computer course
+Other topics incorporate an overview of inventory concepts, Total Quality Management including an ISO9000 overview, and business operations re-engineering.
+Prerequisites: BUS100 or BUS220 and TEC103 or another college-level computer course and development projects, and special events through the use of computer applications and short-term hands-on projects.

-BUS355 Project Management 3 Credits
+BUS355 Project Management

 This course is for those who seek a hands-on approach to project management.
-It is an application-oriented approach which provides a road map for managing various types of technical or non-technical projects including manufacturing scheduling, construction, research and development projects, and special events through the use of computer applications and short-term hands-on projects.
+It is an application-oriented approach which provides a road map for managing various types of technical or non-technical projects including manufacturing scheduling, construction, research